 The 2023 NICE Interventional Procedure guidance recommended that percutaneous transluminal renal sympathetic denervation (RSD) for resistant hypertension should only be used with unique clinical governance, consent, and audit or research arrangements.
 It states that the evidence suggests that there are no major safety concerns in the short term, and complications are well recognized such as renal artery damage.
-The evidence shows that it reduces blood pressure in the short and medium term.
+The evidence shows that it reduces BP in the short and medium term.
 Overall, there are uncertainties about how well it works in the long term and whether there are long-term complications.
-So, it should only be used with special arrangements.

-A clinical consensus by the European Society of Cardiology (ESC) Council on Hypertension and the European Association and Percutaneous Cardiovascular Interventions (EAPCI) proposes that renal denervation (RDN) is an adjunct treatment option in uncontrolled resistant hypertension, confirmed by ambulatory BP measurements, despite best efforts at lifestyle and pharmacological interventions and that RDN may also be used in patients who are unable to tolerate antihypertensive medications in the long term.
-A shared decision-making process is a key feature and preferably includes a patient who is well informed on the benefits and limitations of the procedure.
+A clinical consensus by the European Society of Cardiology (ESC) Council on Hypertension and the European Association and Percutaneous Cardiovascular Interventions (EAPCI) proposes that RDN is an adjunct treatment option in uncontrolled resistant hypertension, confirmed by ambulatory BP measurements, despite best efforts at lifestyle and pharmacological interventions and that RDN may also be used in those who are unable to tolerate antihypertensive medications in the long term.
+A shared decision-making process is a key feature and preferably includes those who are well informed on the benefits and limitations of the procedure.
 Multidisciplinary hypertension teams encompassing hypertension specialists and interventionalists should gauge the indication and allow/disallow the RDN procedure.
 Centers executing these procedures require the skills and sources to deal with possible complications.
-Future research is needed to address open questions and research the influence of BP-lowering with RDN on clinical outcomes and prospective clinical indications outside hypertension (Barbato et al., 2023).
+Future research is needed to address open questions and research the influence of BP-lowering with RDN on clinical outcomes and prospective clinical indications outside hypertension.
+(Barbato et al., 2023)